tuur29/huedrums/README.md

 - [Youtube functionality demo](https://youtu.be/eokq6eNTzFg)
 - [Youtube music demo](https://youtu.be/F2KZp8hP2-o)

+## Features

+Current Features:
+- Turn a lamp on as long as you keep your finger on the drum
+- Edit colors and brightness mid-drumming
+- Strobe your phone's screen
+- Easily add a baseline
+- Move and resize your drums
+- Short tutorial
+- Multitouch support
+- ...

 ### Building

-`ionic cordova build android --prod --release -- -- --keystore=platforms/android/huedrums-key.jks --storePassword="password" --alias=huedrums --password="password"`
+`ionic cordova build android --prod --release -- -- --keystore=platforms/huedrums-key.jks --storePassword="qwerty" --alias=huedrums --password="qwerty"`